airqo-platform/AirQo-frontend/platform/README.md

 ## Getting started here

-a) In order to get started here, you start by cloning the repository
+a) In order to get started here, you start by cloning the repository accordingly

     git clone https://github.com/airqo-platform/AirQo-frontend.git